qzq92/CapstoneProj-G.A/README.md

 ### Annotation tool used for annotating data: Makesense.ai
 - Web link to annotation tool: [Makesense.ai](https://www.makesense.ai/)
+- *labels.txt* file containing the general vehicle classes is used for annotation (car, lorry_truck, van, bike and bus)
+- Annotations are made on vehicles in the footages which are identifiable by human eye and in about 50-75% of the foreground of the images.

 ### Codes and repositories required
 - Darknet framework for object detection work: [Darknet](https://github.com/AlexeyAB/darknet) - To be manually cloned onto this repository subsequently.